bushblade/Bulma-Vue-blog-app/README.md

 ### to do next

-* create a new blog object to upload to firebase
+* content editable controls to go to bottom
+* fix blog content li bug
+* route action after blog uploaded
+* admin routes and login
+* delete or edit blog
-* upload to Firebase
+* upload media